- Download our Moving to Bangkok Guide (PDF)

 Is Bangkok safe?

 Bangkok is surprisingly safe considering the large income disparity and even larger population.
-Westerners, in particular, are treated with the utmost respect.
-Expats are nearly always welcomed rather than treated with hostility.
+Westerners, in particular, are treated with the utmost respect, and expats in general are nearly always welcomed rather than treated with hostility.

-Most apartment complexes and hotels hire a security guard, although they seem to do little more than look official.
-Hospitals are very safe and, despite political upheaval, expats shouldn't be concerned about political violence as long as they stay clear of protests.
+Most apartment complexes and hotels hire a security guard.
+Hospitals are extremely safe and expats shouldn't be concerned about political violence as long as they stay clear of protests.

 Is Bangkok accessible for children?

 The city can be great for children.
 One drawback is pollution, but medical treatment is top-notch.
-There are a large number of water parks, zoos and other activities to capture a child's imagination.
-Private schools are of a good quality.
-Often city neighbourhoods act as communities and it is common for children to be looked after and, in part, raised by the neighbours.
+There are also many water parks, zoos and other activities to capture a child's imagination, and private schools are of excellent quality.
+Often city neighbourhoods act as communities, and it is common for children to be looked after and, in part, raised by the neighbours.

-There are so many expats in Bangkok that it is very easy to circulate primarily in English-speaking crowds and hangouts.
-Most local Thai people cannot speak English, and everything from giving directions to a taxi, negotiating prices and ordering street food is done in Thai.
-Learning some rudimentary words and sentences will go a long way to enhancing the experience of the city.
-It is less important to be able to read in Thai as many signs are in English.
+There are so many expats in Bangkok that it is easy to circulate in primarily English-speaking crowds and hangouts.
+That said, many locals cannot speak English, especially outside of Bangkok in more rural areas.
+Learning some rudimentary words and sentences will go a long way to enhancing the experience of the country.

 Do I need a car?

-One definitely does not need a car in Bangkok.
+No, expats definitely don't need a car in Bangkok.
 In fact, public transport, such as the Sky Train, tuk-tuks and subway, is much faster than driving.
-Frustrating traffic jams are, however, regular parts of any commute.
-Unfortunately, public transport does not reach all areas of the city, but there are unusual numbers of taxis and motorbike taxis.
-Drivers sometimes will agree to negotiate a lower price than on the meter, but often refuse to drive long distances, and for some lengthy trips it may be necessary to take several taxis.
+Frustrating traffic jams are also regular parts of any commute.
+Unfortunately, public transport does not reach all areas of the city, but there are plenty of taxis and motorbike taxis available.